 Econ 4797 is an applied course and uses a case study approach with real world examples to illustrate, develop, and critique economic tools used in antitrust and regulation.
-Examples come from past, present, and prospective antitrust cases across a number of industries, including: digital technology, energy, telecommunications, healthcare, sports, transportation, food and agriculture, consumer products, and others.
+Examples come from past, present, and prospective antitrust cases across a number of industries in the U.S., the European Union, United Kingdom, and other countries.
 Individual and group projects help develop analysis and public speaking skills.